 D is for Diameter: Moles that are usually larger than a quarter-inch across (some may be smaller)

-When Saint Francis Healthcare System offered a free skin cancer screening in May, physicians discovered:
+In a past free Saint Francis Healthcare System skin cancer screenings, physicians discovered:

 - One patient with melanoma